 Phoenix Citizenship & Naturalization Attorneys

 U.S. citizenship, a legal status that endows specific rights, duties, protections, and benefits to individuals within the boundaries of the United States, is defined in multiple ways.
-According to 42 USC § 9102(18), a U.S. citizen is any individual who acquires citizenship by law, birth, or naturalization.
+A U.S. citizen is any individual who acquires citizenship by law, birth, or naturalization.

 This definition is further substantiated by the 14th Amendment, stating that all persons born or naturalized in the United States, and subject to its jurisdiction, are citizens of the U.S. and the State wherein they reside.
 The U.S. Citizenship and Immigration Services (USCIS) also grants citizenship status through a process called naturalization, where a lawful permanent resident meets specific requirements established by law.